notaz/picodrive/platform/base_readme.txt

 * A_SN for his gamma code.
 * craigix for supplying the GP2X hardware and making this port possible.
 * Alex for the icon.
-* ketchupgun for the skin.
 * All the people from gp32x boards for their support.

-Symbian:
+#endif
+#ifdef GIZ
+* Kingcdr's for the SDK and Reesy for the DLL and sound code.
+* jens.l for supplying the Gizmondo hardware and making this port possible.
+#endif
+#ifdef UIQ
 * Peter van Sebille for his various open-source Symbian projects to learn from.
 * Steve Fischer for his open-source Motorola projects.
 * The development team behind "Symbian GCC Improvement Project"